FAQs

 You mention building heights etc., and I am seeing several different terms such as wall plate height, story height.
 Will these definitions be clarified?

 Note: This part of the code was an area of significant interest in public comment received to date.
 Changes related to this part of the draft code may result from upcoming engagement efforts.
+Edits are not included in the draft released on Oct 29, 2024.

 Yes.
 Generally definitions and rules of interpretation will help explain terms used in the document.
 Wall plate is described in sec.
 38.260.100.B on page 2-108.
-Story height is detailed in multiple locations including in each zoning districts building standards and in sec.
+Story height is detailed in multiple locations including in each zoning district’s building standards and in sec.
 38.260.130.A and B.

 Example of the REMU District – 38.220.070.A60.B.4, excerpt of dimensional standards below. (page 2-31)